Conflict, Terrorism, and War

 From the website: PAXsims is devoted to the discussion of conflict simulations and serious games that address issues of security, development, and peacebuilding for educational, training, and policy purposes.

 A political science simulation created by Michael F. Goon.
 “The game is designed to entertain and educate about the long-term challenges in fostering lasting peace in war-torn countries.
 Using peacekeepers and points of economic aid received from international sources, you will try to secure your nation, form a moderate government, and structure a market economy.”
 Game is designed for 3 or 4 players.
-Available for free.
+Article

 This online game has teams of students run fictional countries in a world facing terrorism, resource shortages, and climate change.
 In addition to negotiating with other states, students face two sets of domestic policy challenges: the various interest groups in the country who clamor for particular projects and actions, and the dynamic of working with teammates responsible for different aspects of policymaking.
 There is an individual cost to each student.

 This alternate reality game asks students to consider how they and others would respond to a world where oil becomes scarce and expensive.
 Ten lesson plans walk students through the fear, the shortages, and the violence, using films and blog entries written by the original players of the game.
 This game is free to use.